 The Vernon Monument

-As approved by Portsmouth City Council, the intended location for the monument is on a plinth in the centre of Pool B, the middle one of the three pools in the former former HMS Vernon site, now the Gunwharf Quays commercial retail park.
+The intended location for the monument is on a plinth in the centre of Pool B, the middle one of the three pools in the former HMS Vernon site, now the Gunwharf Quays residential and retail park.
 The proposed location is an enclosed sea water lock some 1.2 metres deep.